There are so many cheap things to do in Portland. In fact, many of them are free!

 Where better to raise a glass to Clark than at his famous tavern?

-This cozy mostly locals-only hangout is still owned by the Clark family.
+Goose Hollow, a cozy mostly locals-only hangout, is still owned by the Clark family.
 Its family-friendly vibe oozes Portland personality and is just an eight-minute walk from Portland State University.

 Spend a few minutes to peruse the many historic black and white photos and framed newspaper clippings celebrating its heyday.